Deceptive Banking & Lending Practices

 Our attorneys work hard to make sure that banks, lending institutions, and corporations do not take advantage of borrowers.

 We know that banking and lending isn’t just about numbers—it’s about people—people who work hard to make sure their payments are made on time and who expect the other side to hold up their end of the bargain.
 Let us help you make sure they do.

 Credit Card Companies

 Credit card companies often charge excessive over-limit and late fees, or fees for not carrying a sufficiently high balance.
 Issuers are required to clearly state over-limit fees and other fees in their credit card terms.
 They are also required to have cardholders opt-in before they charge over-limit fees.
 Our attorneys know the laws that protect credit card holders.

-Banks that encourage consumers to open accounts may charge hidden fees or provide additional “services” such as insurance products (which are often free in the beginning) but provide little-to-no real benefit – and then later are billed at high monthly fees.
+Banks charge hidden fees or provide additional “services” such as insurance products (which may be free in the beginning but provide little-to-no real benefit) and then later are billed at high monthly fees.
 Banks sometimes charge excessive fees that violate state and federal laws.
 Other banks have opened new accounts without authorization from the account holder.

 Joe Kravec was co-lead counsel for mortgage borrowers in a class action against eAppraiseIT involving its scheme with Washington Mutual to inflate the value of appraisals so Washington Mutual could justify over-valued, sub-prime home loans.
 This case was settled just before trial, recovering nearly $10 million.
 Spears v.
 First American eAppraiseIT, 2014 WL 4647679 and 2015 WL 1906126 (N.D.
 Cal.).